 Before, Kathrin Succow was in charge of the Association of German Foundations' media and communications unit.
 After directing the public relations of regional nature protection administrations in Brandenburg and Mecklenburg-Vorpommern from 1991 to 1996, she directed the nature experience centre Blumberger Mühle until 2004.

 Prof. Dr. Hans Dieter Knapp

 Prof. Dr. Hans Dieter Knapp is geo-botanist and landscape-ecologist.
-He is one of the initiators of the Eastern German national park programme, and the International Academy for Nature Conservation Island of Vilm.
+He is one of the initiators of the Eastern German national park program and the International Academy for Nature Conservation Island of Vilm.
 Until his retirement he has been director of this branch office of the German Federal Agency for Nature Conservation.
-As a honorary professor he also lectures at the Greifswald University.
+As an honorary professor he also lectures at the Greifswald University.
 He initiated the “European Beech Forest Initiative”, he was instrumental in the nomination of beech forests of Germany and Europe to the World Heritage List of UNESCO and involved in further nominations in Russia, Mongolia, Iran and Georgia.
 His focus within the foundation lies on projects of international cooperation in Eurasia.

 Prof. Dr. Dr. h.c.
 Hans Joosten